 If you own a Calathea plant, you are well aware of how beautiful and common this tropical houseplant from the tropics is.
 These plants need special care because they are sensitive, and one of the most important things to remember is when to repot Calathea.
-In this blog post, we will discuss it and how to repot calathea plant, so that ensure it thrives.

 - 1 Why it’s Important to Repot Calatheas?